jaitl/kDynamoMapper/README.md

 val actualData = mapper.readObject(result.item(), MyDataClass::class)
 ```

+You can run and play with the examples in [integration tests](https://github.com/jaitl/kDynamoMapper/blob/main/integration-tests/src/test/kotlin/pro/jaitl/dynamodb/CustomConverterTest.kt).

 ### Notice
 ***Please***, if you have written a converter for a common data type that will be useful to other users, contribute it back to the project.

 ## Contribution
 1. There are several [opened issues](https://github.com/jaitl/kDynamoMapper/issues).
 When you want to resolve an opened issue don't forget to write about it in the issue.
 2. If there isn't a needed converter for you feel free to open [a new issue](https://github.com/jaitl/kDynamoMapper/issues/new) then implement and contribute the converter.